AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 # Using Git: #
 Now we can manage our project with Git.
 This would be wonderful news if we all knew how to take advantage of it, but some of my readers might not.
 This section is here to focus on how to perform the operations you should expect to have to do at one point or another.

+If you would like help using any command, the `-h` or `--help` flags on any command will reveal help options.

+For example: `git push --help` will open up the local documentation of the push command

 ##### The usual workflow of Git is as follows: #####
 1. Pull from a remote repository
 2. Work on the project